benbrastmckie/.config/README.md

 ```

 Continue to run `:checkhealth` in NeoVim, following the instructions under the reported errors until all errors are gone (the Python 2 errors may be ignored).
+This may involve doing some research if errors persist.

 NeoVim comes with an extremely austere set of defaults, including no mouse support, making it difficult to use prior to configuration.
 In order to install plugins, extending the features included in NeoVim, run the following: